canonical/k8s-operator/CONTRIBUTING.md

 #### Useful arguments
-`--keep-models`: Doesn't delete the model once the integration tests are finished `--model`: Rerun the test with a given model name -- if it already exist, the integration tests will use it `-k regex-pattern`: run a specific set of matching tests names ignore other passing tests Remember that cloud costs could be incurred for every machine -- so be sure to clean up your models on clouds if you instruct pytest-operator to not clean up the models.
+`--keep-models`: Doesn't delete the model once the integration tests are finished `--model`: Rerun the test with a given model name -- if it already exist, the integration tests will use it.
+The model is not destroyed after the tests are finished.
+`-k regex-pattern`: run a specific set of matching tests names ignore other passing tests Remember that cloud costs could be incurred for every machine -- so be sure to clean up your models on clouds if you instruct pytest-operator to not clean up the models.